 As cliché as it sounds, how you conduct yourself in the presence of your colleagues—even at social functions—is extremely important, and can have very lasting effects on how you’re perceived at work.
-That said, there are few big don’ts to keep in mind when hanging with people from work—remember, it’s all about looking professional while still clearly having fun.
-Read on for 10 things you should never do at your office holiday party, and let us know what your company is doing this year!
+That said, there are few big don’ts to keep in mind when hanging with people from the office—looking professional while still clearly having fun is the goal, though toeing that line can be a challenge.

 1. DON’T be fashionably late.

-This is a company function, not a random house party at which you might not know anyone.
+This is a company function, not an excuse for you to make a grand entrance.
+Nor is it a random house party at which you might not know anyone.
 If the event is called for right after work, head over with a few colleagues.
 If it’s later in the evening, make a point of being on time—you wouldn’t be late for work, would you?

 2. DON’T only talk shop.

 Obviously, every guest has one very specific thing in common: work.
-However, nothing kills a festive mood faster than droning on about Q4, the status of that past-due spreadsheet, or how the copy machines never work.
+However, nothing kills a festive mood faster than droning on about Q4, the status of that past-due spreadsheet, the lack of coffee in the break room, or how the copy machines never work.
 Instead, ask your colleagues if they have any other fun holiday plans, where they live (if you don’t know), or anything else not office-related.
 It’s a party, loosen up.